Ethan929-ux/qemubat/README.md

 # qemubat
-a bat file that saves and launchs qemu virtual machines

-When starting for the first time: a folder called VMs will be made, make sure disks and isos are in that folder or else the vm wont launch if the path to the iso/disk change
+a bat file that saves and launchs qemu virtual machines hasnt been tested on linux yet but works on windows When starting for the first time: a folder called VMs will be made, make sure disks and isos are in that folder or else the vm wont launch if the path to the iso/disk change the bat reads from .cfg in VMs folder

 if there are any issues with parameters go into the .cfg and fix it, a normal one should look like this: (onedrive not recommended)